 Emotional overreaction.
 Someone with ADHD may lose his or her temper easily, leading to major misunderstandings.
 Arguments can quickly spiral out of control because the person with ADHD is unable to talk through issues calmly.

-Being able to manage conflict, arguments in an understanding manner is the foundation of a good relationship.
+Being able to manage conflict or arguments in an understanding manner is the foundation of a good relationship.
 Couples counseling helps couples recognize and resolve conflicts by gaining a better understanding of one another in order to improve their relationship.
 During therapy, couples will find themselves in a caring and supportive environment that will help them find a way through any difficulties or challenges that they may be facing.
 Couples that seek counseling to improve a troubled relationship may be dealing with issues such as communication problems, trust issues, stress, financial problems, sexual difficulties, parenting challenges, substance abuse, anger management, and infidelity and divorce.

 With couples counseling, destructive patterns can be recognized and addressed; conflict and communication can be improved, and new relationship skills can be learned.
 Couples can start to feel more confidence and less anxiety towards each other.
 Call the Sachs Center for information on couples counseling.
 646-807-8900